llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 stopped and allows LLDB to display and control your program correctly.

-### Description

-LLDB tries to use the `qThreadStopInfo` packet which is formatted as `qThreadStopInfo%x` where `%x` is the hex thread ID.
-This requests information about why a thread is stopped.
-The response is the same as the stop reply packets and tells us what happened to the other threads.
-The standard GDB remote packets love to think that there is only _one_ reason that _one_ thread stops at a time.
-This allows us to see why all threads stopped and allows us to implement better multi-threaded debugging support.

 ## QThreadSuffixSupported

 Try to enable thread suffix support for the `g`, `G`, `p`, and `P` packets.

-### Priority To Implement

-High.
-Adding a thread suffix allows us to read and write registers more efficiently and stops us from having to select a thread with one packet and then read registers with a second packet.
-It also makes sure that no errors can occur where the debugger thinks it already has a thread selected (see the `Hg` packet from the standard GDB remote protocol documentation) yet the remote GDB server actually has another thread selected.

-### Description

 When reading thread registers, you currently need to set the current thread, then read the registers.
 This is kind of cumbersome, so we added the